mrdimosthenis/one-hundred-prisoners/README.md

    with the last element of the `openNumbers` vector.
 2. The `isVisitSuccessful` function will check the termination of a prisoner's visit and its end result.
-If the size of the `openNumbers` vector is greater than 50 the visit will be considered complete and failed.
-If the last element of the `openNumbers` vector is the prisoner's id, the visit will be considered complete and successful.
-Otherwise, the visit will be considered incomplete.
+If the size of the `openNumbers` vector is greater than 50 the visit is considered complete and failed.
+If the last element of the `openNumbers` vector is the prisoner's id, the visit is considered complete and successful.
+Otherwise, the visit is considered incomplete.

 ### The Code Itself